 Building fire resilience using recycled water in Riba-Roja de Túria, Spain

-The forest-surrounded urban area of Riba-Roja de Túria (Valencia, Spain) is exposed to increased wildfires.
+The forest surrounding the urban areas of Riba-Roja de Túria (Valencia, Spain) is exposed to increased wildfires.
 The municipality aims to enhance resilience by implementing green urban actions, including recycling 80000 m³ of wastewater and creating green firebreaks to mitigate forest fire risks.

 Case Study Description